KZZT

 KZZT (105.5 FM) is a radio station broadcasting a classic rock format.
-Licensed to Moberly, Missouri, United States, the station serves the Columbia, MO area.
+Licensed to Moberly, Missouri, United States, the station serves the Columbia area.
 The station is currently owned by Best Broadcast Group and licensed to FM-105, Inc. and features programming from ABC Radio and some local DJs.

+History

+KZZT's early history had multiple formats within its first few years of operation.
+It started life with a rock-leaned Top 40 format but would eventually add a minimum amount of pop titles within months later.
+In the 1990s, the station had an adult contemporary format, but flipped to oldies in the late-1990s as "KZ-105".
+Its format was updated to classic hits in the mid-2000s.
+The station flipped to its current classic rock format in 2010.